Learning to Play

 - Candidates may contact the committee chair to ask questions at any time during the process.

-- Any Associate or Associate Carillonneur member of the Guild may take the exam.
+- Any Associate member (including Associate AC member) of the Guild may take the exam.

 - Signature of the candidate's teacher is required on the application.

 - The candidate will choose one required piece from each of the two categories (technically difficult and expressive) and prepare recordings of these pieces, along with enough other repertoire for a total of 12 to 17 minutes of playing time.
 Pieces chosen for the recordings should be comparable in level of difficulty to those on the required pieces lists.

-- The recording and pdf's of the scores are submitted to the Chair of the Carillonneur Examinations Committee.
+- The recording and pdf's of the scores are submitted to the Co-Chairs of the Carillonneur Examinations Committee.
 The recordings and scores are distributed to the jurors for evaluation.
-The identity of the candidate is known only to the Chair.
+The identity of the candidate is known only to the Co-Chairs.

 - Four out of five jurors must vote to pass the recording in order for the candidate to advance to the Congress exam stage.

-- The Chair will notify candidates if they have passed or not passed.
+- The Co-Chairs will notify candidates if they have passed or not passed.
 If the candidate passes the recording stage, he/she is invited to perform an examination recital at the following Congress.
-The candidate submits copies of the scores of the pieces to be performed to the Chair (the jurors will select the required piece to be played as well as one piece from the candidate's repertoire).
+The candidate submits copies of the scores of the pieces to be performed to the Co-Chairs (the jurors will select the required piece to be played as well as one piece from the candidate's repertoire).

 - The candidate plays an examination recital at the Guild Congress and is evaluated by the jurors.
-Again, the candidate's identity is known only to the Chair, and not by any of the jurors.
+Again, the candidate's identity is known only to the Co-Chairs, and not by any of the jurors.
 Three out of five jurors must vote to pass the recital in order for the candidate to be recommended for Carillonneur membership.

 - Successful candidates will be voted into Carillonneur membership by carillonneur members at the Congress.
 After this final step, the identity of the candidate (new Carillonneur member) is shared with those in attendance and published in the following edition of Carillon News.